rollbar/docs/onboarding/apex.md

 1. Navigate to the [Rollbar for Apex Salesforce package installation page](https://docs.rollbar.com/salesforce-apex/install).

-2. To the question _What if existing component names conflict with ones in this package?_ answer: _Do not install_.

-3. Select the group of users you want to install Rollbar for Apex for.
+2. Select the group of users you want to install Rollbar for Apex for.
 We recommend selecting _Install for All Users_.

-4. Click _Install_.
+3. Click _Install_.

-5. Grant access to Rollbar API in a popup window:

-    1. Check the _Yes, grant access to these third-party web sites_ checkbox.

-    2. Click _Continue_.

-6. Wait until the package downloads into your organization.
+4. Wait until the package downloads into your organization.
 You will see the message _Installing and granting access to all Users..._ with a loader.
-Wait several seconds.
+This may take 60 seconds or more.

+5. Click _Continue Install_ and _Setup Forwarding_ when prompted.
+Wait for the Rollbar package components to be configured.

-7. Configure Rollbar for Apex
+6. Configure Rollbar for Apex

     1. When the download is finished you will be presented with the package's configuration page.